Ashwini-SR/github-portfolio-analyzer/README.md

 ## Overview

-GitHub Portfolio Analyzer is a simple web application that helps users understand and present their GitHub profile in a better way.
+GitHub Portfolio Analyzer is a simple web application that helps users better understand and present their GitHub profiles.
 The tool takes a GitHub username and shows important information about the user’s profile, repositories, and technologies used.

 This project helps developers quickly review GitHub activity and showcase their work in a clear format.
-It is useful for students, recruiters, and developers who want to explore a GitHub profile easily.
+It is useful for students, recruiters, and developers who want to easily explore a GitHub profile.

 ---